OximyHQ/oisp-spec/docs/overview.md

 ## Model Data Source

-Model capabilities and pricing data is sourced from [LiteLLM's model registry](https://github.com/BerriAI/litellm/blob/main/model_prices_and_context_window.json), which tracks:
+Model capabilities and pricing data is sourced from [models.dev](https://models.dev) - a community-maintained AI model registry that tracks:

+- **74+ providers** with API endpoint URLs
-- Context window sizes
+- Context window sizes and max output tokens
-- Max output tokens
-- Pricing (input/output per 1K tokens)
+- Pricing (input/output/cache per 1M tokens)
-- Capabilities (vision, function calling, streaming)
+- Capabilities (vision, function calling, reasoning, streaming)
-- Provider mappings
+- Provider logos (SVG)
+- Knowledge cutoff dates

+The registry is automatically synced weekly via GitHub Actions.
+API endpoint URLs are especially valuable for OISP Sensor to detect which provider traffic is going to.

 This enables automatic enrichment of events with model metadata and cost estimation.